fradali/ionic-multi-project-firebase-host/README.md

 # 1- Create a workspace

-ng new devdacticMulti --createApplication=false cd ./devdacticMulti
+ng new yourOwndirectory --createApplication=false cd ./yourOwndirectory

 # 2- Create our projects directory